 To avoid this, PetsWA should be integrated with Local Government's existing systems and the scope should be restricted to its original function as a centralised registration system.

-That WALGA replace Advocacy Position 2.12 Puppy Farming with a revised Dog and Cat Management advocacy position, as follows:
+That the GVROC support the WALGA recommendation to State Council to endorse replacement of Advocacy Position 2.12 Puppy Farming with a revised Dog and Cat Management advocacy position, as presented in the WALGA Recommendation.